What Is Job Shadowing and How It Can Help Your Career

 Be sure to write a thank you note to the employee for giving you the opportunity to learn from them.

 Be sure to stay in touch with the person you are shadowing.
-They will be useful people to network with as you begin to look for a job.
+She will be useful to network with as you begin to look for a job.